Arma, Kansas: V-J celebration

 Arma's V-J Homecoming celebration is believed to be the oldest running V-J Day or World War II celebration in the country.
 Held annually the second weekend of August, Arma's V-J Homecoming Celebration started in 1946 as a way to honor local veterans returning home from World War II, and has evolved into a family festival.
 The original V-J Day was August 15, 1945, the day the Victory Over Japan was celebrated by the Allied Nations.
 On September 2, 1945, the Japanese signed the official surrender document.
 That Labor Day weekend marked the end of nearly four years of devastation, loss and sacrifice for the nation.
 More than 300,000 Americans in the armed services died in Europe and the Pacific arenas.
 The very next year, Arma celebrated its VJ Day in connection with homecoming activities, and the V-J Homecoming Celebration was born.

 Area attractions

 Arma Veterans Memorial

 Following World War II, the American Legion in Arma wanted to honor local veterans.
-The Arma Veterans Memorial was built on the southeast corner of Arma City Park.
+The Arma Veterans Memorial was built on the southeastern corner of Arma City Park.
 Constructed shortly after the war, the City of Arma did the construction, maintains and adds new names to the memorial.
 Names on the plaque represent local veterans who have served the U.S. in any war.
-Recently, the American Flag was added along with flags for the Army, Navy, Air Force, and Marines.
+Recently, the American flag was added along with flags for the Army, Navy, Air Force, and Marines.

 Carved statues at City Park

-Several wood carvings by chain saw artist, Ed Babcock, are on display at the Arma City Park.
+Several wood carvings by chain saw artist Ed Babcock are on display at the Arma City Park.